jnsLs/gnn-lrp-cg/demo/README.md

 Note that, depending on the amount of available memory on your GPU, the batchsize in the relevance computation (line 68) might have to be adjusted.
 For reference, the batch size of 10 set in the script was set for running on an NVIDIA RTX 3090 with 24GB memory.

 This script saves a file in `demo/interpretation/interpretations_per_frame` for each frame (and chunk if set) containing the raw relevance output.
-This is saved in a `.npy` file containing a dictionnary with keys:
+This is saved in a `.npy` file containing a dictionary with keys:

 * `relevance` containing an array of shape (n_walks, len(walk)+1) containing for each walk the bead indices of the walk and the corresponding relevance score,
 * `energy` containing the model output for the interpreted frame.